 Find the Best Vegetable Garden Size for You

-Normally, a garden of about 10 feet by 10 feet is considered to be manageable, provided your landscape permits the space.
+Normally, a garden of about 10 feet by 10 feet (3 x 3 m.) is considered to be manageable, provided your landscape permits the space.
 You should try sketching out a small diagram noting the area of each vegetable to be planted.
-If something a little less is preferred, try working vegetables within smaller sized plots.
+If something a little less is preferred, try working vegetables within smaller-sized plots.
 Since there are many vegetables that are also considered ornamental in appearance, there’s no need to hide them from view.
 In fact, nearly any vegetable can be grown right into your own flower beds as well as in containers.

-An alternative approach might include the use of small raised beds.
+An alternative approach might include the use of small, raised beds.
 You could start out with one or two beds of your chosen vegetables.
-Then when time and experience permits, you can add another bed or two.
+Then, when time and experience permit, you can add another bed or two.
 For instance, you could choose to have one bed entirely for your tomatoes and the other for your cucumbers.
 The following year you might want to try your hand at growing squash or beans.
 By adding more beds, or containers, this expansion is easy.